Alison was born in Renfrewshire into a musical family. Since

 then she has enjoyed a long involvement in traditional music on various

-say of her 'Alison stands out as one of the principal modern interpreters of
+he was to say of her 'Alison stands out as one of the principal modern interpreters of

 a ballad singing tradition... uniting scrupulous traditional fidelity with